Places to Visit whilst staying in

 The Cotswolds

-Located in the picturesque village of Shipton Moyne, The Cat sits at the heart of the South Cotswolds.
+Located in the picturesque village of Shipton Moyne, The Cat & Custard Pot sits in the heart of the South Cotswolds.

 Surrounded by an Area of Outstanding Natural Beauty (AONB), step out and enjoy breathtaking walks right from our doorstep.